Turkey widens investigation into contractors as quake toll rises - The Boston Globe

 Construction has been a driving force of Erdogan’s economic development policy.
 During his two decades as president and prime minister, he has made the extensive building of roads, bridges, shopping malls, and housing for Turkey’s 80 million people a pillar of economic growth.

-Many of the country’s top construction magnates have close ties to him or his governing Justice and Development Party, and owe much of their wealth to large contracts facilitated by their ties to the government.
+Many of the country’s top construction magnates have close ties to him or his governing Justice and Development Party.

 But the growth boom has raised questions about whether some buildings were pushed through too quickly to be done well, and Erdogan’s political opposition has seized on the construction amnesties passed by Erdogan’s government to try to weaken him before key presidential and parliamentary elections expected May 14.